 Figure 10-4.
-Industrial and Commercial Program Organizational Chart for Roles and Responsibilities Related to the Prioritized Area Plan for Industrial and Commercial Facility and Activity Inspections.
+Industrial and Commercial Program Organizational Chart for Roles and Responsibilities Related to the Prioritized Area Plan.

 10.4 Inspections | MS4 NPDES Permit Part D.1.g.(5)

 DOT-HWYS implements an inspection program, ensuring that industrial and commercial facilities and activities are inspected and reinspected as often as necessary based on its findings to confirm that corrective action was taken and deficiencies were addressed.